google/trillian-examples/experimental/vindex/README.md

 * CT: domain owners wish to query for all certs matching a particular domain
 * SumDB: package owners want to find all releases for a given package

-These indices exist for both ecosystems at the moment, but they aren’t verifiable.
+Indices exist for both ecosystems at the moment, but they aren’t verifiable.

 ## Core Idea; TL;DR